-In this session, Dr Ksenia Khazhylenko, Obstetrician-gynecologist, Fertility Specialist & Geneticist at IVMED – Fertility Center discussed 1 difficult case about a couple with previous IVF failure and diagnosed with recurrent implantation failure.
-Dr Khazhylenko explained the tests performed and treatment plan in details that allow the couple to finally achieve a pregnancy and a healthy baby.
+In this session, Dr Ksenia Khazhylenko, Obstetrician-gynecologist, Fertility Specialist & Geneticist at IVMED – Fertility Center discussed 1 complex case about a couple with previous IVF failure and diagnosed with recurrent implantation failure.
+Dr Khazhylenko explained the tests performed and the treatment plan in detail that allowed the couple to achieve a pregnancy and a healthy baby finally.

 Dr Khazhylenko started her presentation by emphasizing that the definition of recurrent implantation failure (RIF) is one of the most complicated and most controversial in reproductive medicine because there is no consensus between experts, society, and countries when it comes to defying it.
 Some consider recurrent implantation failure as some unsuccessful attempt, some that are at least 2 or 3, 4 failed attempts.
 Many questions arise in regard to embryo quality.
 Does it mean that the embryo has to be of high-grade morphologically, or does it need to be genetically tested?
 Should we keep in mind the age of the patient over 40 if it’s genetically tested?
 Therefore, there are a lot of questions and not as many answers to this.

 There are a lot of different situations which cause implantation failure and starting with gamete quality and uterine factors as well as thrombophilia, etc. We need to keep in mind that not all these factors are evidence-based.
 Some of them are just logical, others are more controversial.

 The case presented by Dr Khazhylenko described a case of a young patient who came to the clinic (IVMED) when she was 32 years old.
 She never got pregnant, and she was diagnosed with unexplained fertility, which means that she didn’t have any problems with ovarian function, fallopian tubes or uterine anatomy, her partner had a normal semen analysis, and they had normal coital frequency.